-If you find you can’t eat very much at meal times, here are some suggestions:
+If you find you can’t eat very much at meal times try eating smaller portions but more often.

-- Ask for a glass of hot or cold milk between meals instead of tea or coffee.
+- Ask for a milky drink such as a glass of hot or cold milk, Horlicks, Ovaltine or drinking chocolate between meals instead of tea or coffee.

 - Have a biscuit or piece of cake with your drink between meals.

-- Ask the nurse looking after you for a slice of toast or bowl of cereal and milk at bedtime.
+- Ask the nurse looking after you for a slice of toast or bowl of breakfast cereal at bedtime.
 These foods are always available in the ward kitchen.

-- Try to eat a dessert also.
-Good choices are sponge and custard, crumble and custard, milk pudding, yoghurt or cheese and crackers.
+- Desserts: The best choice is a small helping of sponge and custard, crumble and custard, milky pudding, bread and butter pudding or cheese and crackers.

 What could my friends and relatives bring in?

-Visitors may like to bring in food to help you eat more.
+Visitors may like to bring in food or drinks to help you get better.

 We have to be careful that foods brought in won’t make you ill.
-For this reason, only foods which can be kept safely in your room may be brought in.
-Foods such as sandwiches and cream cakes need to be eaten immediately.
-They should not be kept for later.
+For that reason, only foods that can be kept safely in your bedside locker may be brought in.
+Sandwiches and fresh cakes need to be eaten immediately.
+They cannot be ‘kept for later’.

-Here are some ideas for foods which can be brought in:
+Here are some ideas for foods you can bring in:

-- Individual pots of long life rice puddings, custard.
+- Individual pots of long-life rice pudding, crème desserts or custard.

 Suggested meal plan

-- Cup of hot or cold milk and biscuits.
+Cup of hot or cold milk and a biscuit.

-- Staff can be busy but they want to help you get better.
-Don’t be afraid to ask for a drink of milk or if snacks are available.
+- Ward staff are busy but they want to help you get better.
+Don’t be afraid to ask if any milky drinks or snacks are available.
 Milk, bread and breakfast cereals are usually available in the ward kitchens.